turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * Stories that only recap a list of a person's resume are **not** interesting to the listener ("First I did this, then I did this, then I did this...")
 * Stories that focus more on character motives, themes, and turning points -- the moments that cause your listener to ask, "What happened next?" -- are compelling to a listener.

-As you continue to refine your professional story, consider your audience and identify a theme that can connect your values and goals with the audience.
+As you continue to refine your professional story, consider your audience for different contexts and identify a theme that can connect your values and goals with the audience.

-#### Know your Audience:
+#### Know your Audience
+Depending on the context, your story will change a little.
+Think about each of these scenarios and how you might adjust your story depending on your audience:

+* Meet and greet networking event
+* 1:1 coffee chat
+* Formal interview

+When you're meeting with someone from a specific company, adjust your story to discuss how that company fits into it.
 Conduct research to figure out:

  * What is happening with specific industries that you are interested in?
  * What is happening within specific companies?
  * What current challenges are important to these businessess and teams?

-#### Have a theme
+#### Decide on a Theme
+Consider your values and motivations: what is something that connects your career path together?
 What is one theme you want employers to take away after talking with you or reading your LinkedIn profile or resume?

  * What are your top strengths, values, and accomplishments?
  * What value will you bring to a company?

-### Section 4: Telling Your Story Through Branding
+### Section 3: Telling Your Story Through Branding

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yNyQ2EVZEpo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Branding is a process of differentiating ourselves by identifying and articulating your unique value proposition and then leveraging it across platforms with a consistent message and image to achieve a specific goal.
+Branding is telling a consistent story.
+You can also think about it as a process of differentiating ourselves by identifying and articulating who you are with a consistent message used across platforms in order to communicate who you are.

-Essentially You are your brand which includes your image, your mission, your values and your vision!
+Essentially, you are your brand.
+This includes your image, your mission, your values, and your vision!
 Developing your brand is done by authentically marketing yourself and gaining visibiity on social media.

 As a career changer your story = your brand = your rebrand!
 Your goal is to stay true and authentic to who you are and lead with your strengths and values.
 What impression or story about yourself do want to create as you get rooted in the tech industry?